-The mining and metal industry is the largest business sector in Lapland.
+The mining and metal industry together form the largest business sector in Lapland.
 In fact, Lapland has been described as the northernmost concentration of mining and metal industry in the world.
 The region holds the largest gold mine and only chrome mine in Europe, and several projects related to mines and the metal industry are currently being planned.

 The mining and metal industries are very important for Lapland, which is why the region has specialised heavily in them.
 In terms of both metal ore mining operations turnover and mining support service activities turnover, Lapland contributes over 40% of the total in Finland and the region’s share of the nationwide metal refining activities is almost 40%.

 Significant business and employment from the quarrying and refining of metal ores

 Lapland currently holds three active metal ore quarries.
 The only operating chrome mine in Europe is located in Elijärvi, Keminmaa, and owned by Outokumpu Chrome Oy.
 Kittilä is home to the largest gold mine in Europe, which is owned by Agnico Eagle Finland.
 In Sodankylä, Boliden’s Kevitsa Mine is a multi-ore mine, which is the largest mine in Finland in terms of the total quarrying volume (ore and gangue).